zumgolde/da-publicity.github.io/README.md

-THANKS A LOT TO [John Otander](http://johnotander.com) FOR HIS JEKYLL THEME CALLED PIXYLL
+THANKS A LOT TO [JOHN OTANDER](http://johnotander.com) FOR HIS JEKYLL THEME CALLED PIXYLL